 When applying for an ESTA, the information provided will help the department of Customs and Border

 Protection (CBP) cross check your information with no-fly and criminal databases.
-This is done
+This is done in

 order to prevent individuals who might pose a threat to national security from entering the

 On this page you need the following information:

-not know you can always write ‘unknown’.
+know you can always write ‘unknown’.

-- Country of Birth
+- Country of birth

 - Passport Number - this field will be populated automatically when you upload your

 passport on the page.

-- Country of Citizenship
+- Country of citizenship

 - National Identification Number - only applicable if the country you are from issues an

 Identification CardPassport details - this includes things like issuance date and issuing country.

-- You also need to indicate if you were issued a passport or an identity card by any
+- You also need to indicate if you were issued a passport or an identity card by

-document number, and expiration year.
+document type, document number, and expiration year.
 You will also need to state

 if you hold or have held a citizenship of any other country.

 - This page on the application will also ask if you are a member of a CBP Global

-travelers when they arrive at the U.S. so if you are a member you can used an
+travelers when they arrive at the U.S. so if you are a member you can use an

 automated kiosk when you land at airports that have this option available.
-Travellers need to go through a rigorous

 in order to be considered for the Global Entry Program.

 - The names of your parents.

-- You will also need to input your contact information - such as your address,
+- You will also need to input your contact information - such as your address, phone number,

 and email address.

 - You need to specify your current or past employment information, you can also list that as

 Travel InformationIf you’re not stopping in the U.S. during transit on your way to another country, you need to

 staying in the U.S. - this can also be the same as the point of contact.
 Where you will be there in

 transit, indicate this.

 Eligibility QuestionsThese are a series of Yes or No questions to determine whether or not you are eligible to travel

-checked with travel and criminal databases.
+with travel and criminal databases.